chinmayicyi/VisionSpeak/README.md

 # VisionSpeak Detector

-VisionSpeak is a real-time object detection application that provides live audio narration for a webcam feed.
+VisionSpeak is a real-time object detection application that provides live audio narration.
 It uses a webcam to "see" the world, identifies objects in the frame, and speaks what it finds using a natural-language description.

-This project uses YOLO (You Only Look Once) for state-of-the-art object detection, OpenCV for video processing, and pyttsx3 for text-to-speech narration.
+This project uses YOLO (You Only Look Once) for state-of-the-art object detection, OpenCV for video processing, and pyttsx3 for text-to-speech narration, all wrapped in a simple desktop application.

 ## 🚀 Key Features